-MRSEC maintains a single concurrent user COMSOL Multiphysics software license for shared use on the RCC Midway2 cluster.
+MRSEC maintains a single concurrent user COMSOL Multiphysics software license for shared use on the RCC Midway2 and Midway3 clusters.
 We have 16 modules available:

 - Wave Optics

 - Structural Mechanics

 - Particle Tracing

 Our COMSOL license is supported as a shared recharge resource.
 Access to COMSOL is covered under the User Facility Access Fee.